mholtkamp/octave/Documentation/Lua/Nodes/3D/Primitive3D.md

  - Ret: `Vector factor` Angular factor
 ---
 ### GetCollisionGroup
 Get the collision group of this node.
-The collision group is used in conjunction with collision mask to determine which nodes can collide with each other (or overlap).
+The collision group is used in conjunction with the collision mask to determine which nodes can collide with each other (or overlap).
 There are only 8 collision groups because they are stored within one byte of data (0x01, 0x02, 0x04, 0x08, 0x10, 0x20, 0x40, 0x80).
 It's possible for a node to be assigned to multiple groups by taking the "bitwise or" of multiple groups (e.g. 0x03 = groups 0x01 and 0x02).

 Sig: `group = Primitive3D:GetCollisionGroup()`
  - Ret: `integer group` Collision group
 ---
 ### GetCollisionMask
-Get this node's collison mask.
-The collision group is used in conjunction with collision mask to determine which nodes can collide with each other (or overlap).
-Given two nodes nodeA and nodeB, they will overlap and collide only if `nodeA:GetCollisionMask() & nodeB:GetCollisionGroup() and nodeB:GetCollisionMask() 7 nodeA:GetCollisionGroup()`.
+Get this node's collision mask.
+The collision group is used in conjunction with the collision mask to determine which nodes can collide with each other (or overlap).
+Given two nodes nodeA and nodeB, they will overlap and collide only if `nodeA:GetCollisionMask() & nodeB:GetCollisionGroup()` and `nodeB:GetCollisionMask() & nodeA:GetCollisionGroup()`.

 Sig: `mask = Primitive3D:GetCollisionMask()`
  - Ret: `integer mask` Collision mask